Shahibaug: Locality

-The places of interest in Sahibaug include Miya Khan chishty Mosque, Aiwan E Chisht Hutheesing Jain Temple Ahmedabad Cantonment, Camp Hanuman Temple, Calico Museum of Textiles.
+The places of interest in Shahibaug include Miya Khan Chishti Mosque, Aiwan E Chishti Mosque, Hutheesing Jain Temple, Ahmedabad Cantonment, Camp Hanuman Temple and Calico Museum of Textiles.

 Rajasthan Hospital situated in this area is one of the main hospitals of Ahmedabad.
 The Farki outlet of Shahibaug is known for its lassi.
-The Civil hospital of Ahmedabad City is also located near Shahibaug.
+The Asarwa Civil Hospital is also located near Shahibaug.

-Shahibaug also served as home to many famous people, including 'Sardar Khwaja Nasiruddin Chishty Rabindranath Tagore, Sardar Patel, Behchar Lashkari and Bhagavatprasad Ranchoddas Family.
+Shahibaug also served as home to many famous people, including Sardar Khwaja Nasiruddin Chishty, Rabindranath Tagore, Sardar Patel, Behchar Lashkari and Bhagavatprasad Ranchoddas Family.
 Rabindranath Tagore stayed in the Moti Shahi Mahal in Shahibaug during his visit to Gujarat and this is where he got inspired for his short story "Hungry Stones".

 Shahibaug also includes the Gujarat circuit house which hosts most of the government guests to the city.